ampproject/amphtml/spec/amp-story-player.md

 -   number: the story in the player to which you want to move, relative to the current story.
 -   number (optional): the page of the story to which you want to move, relative to the current page.
+-   {animate: boolean} (optional): options for the navigation (animate: whether to animate the story transition).

 If the player is currently on the third story out of five stories: